 Kristin holds a bachelor of arts from Duke University and a master’s in clinical psychology from Antioch University.
 She has also completed advanced training in Mind-Body Medicine at the Center for Mind-Body Medicine in Washington, D.C. and at the Benson-Henry Institute for Mind-Body Medicine at Massachusetts General Hospital.

 She is the co-founder of Pathfinders, an Aspen-based nonprofit dedicated to improving the lives of people living with cancer as well as those experiencing grief.
 She also helped start Zero Hour Expeditions, a nonprofit that helps combat veterans reintegrate into civilian life and overcome the effects of PTSD by experiencing 30-day wilderness trips.

-Kristin has been married to Michael for 27 years and is the proud mother of their three resilient children—Connor (21), Griffin (17), and Riley (13).
-The family lives in Los Angeles with their giant Akita.BUY THE BOOK HERE
+Kristin has been married to Michael for 31 years and is the proud mother of their three resilient children—Connor (26), Griffin (22), and Riley (18).
+The family lives in Palm Beach Gardens, FL with their giant Akita Cleo.BUY THE BOOK HERE

 When people think of resilience, they envision things like persevering against all odds, overcoming terrible hardship, and rising from the ashes of defeat.
 They know that being resilient is clearly better than the alternative, but it certainly doesn't sound enjoyable.

 After all, most people would rather be happy than resilient.
 And that's what we really want for our kids, right?
 For them to be happy?